MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/guinea.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Inglês: Mon-Fri das 10:00 às 18:00
+Inglês: Mon-Fri 10:00-18:00

 ### <a name="technical-support"></a>Suporte Técnico:

 Inglês: 24 horas por dia, 7 dias por semana

-Aplicam-se encargos de chamada internacional
+Cobranças de chamada internacionais são aplicadas